 Chief Executive Officer

 Modern Slavery and Human Trafficking Statement – July 2023

 This statement is made on behalf of Saga plc (a public limited company listed on the London Stock Exchange, registered in England and Wales, with registered number 8804263) and its subsidiaries, as listed in Appendix 1, (together, “we”, “us”, “our”) pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”).

-The Act requires companies to explain on an annual basis the steps taken to prevent acts of modern slavery and human trafficking occurring in their businesses and supply chains.
-This statement includes the steps we have taken during the financial year ending 31 January 2021 and builds upon the positive steps we have taken in previous years.
+The Act requires companies to explain on an annual basis the steps taken to prevent acts of modern slavery and human trafficking from occurring in their businesses and supply chains.
+This statement includes the steps we have taken during the financial year ending 31 January 2023.

 We are committed to carrying on our business operations responsibly with a zero-tolerance approach to any slavery and human trafficking incidents which are proven to have taken place.
 We remain committed to acting ethically and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking do not take place in our own business or in our supply chains.